schachmat/wego/README.md

   * viewing distance
   * precipitation amount and probability
 * ssl, so the NSA has a harder time learning where you live or plan to go
+* multi language support
 * config file for default location which can be overridden by commandline
-* multi language support
+* Automatic config management with [ingo](https://github.com/schachmat/ingo)

 ![Screenshots](http://schachmat.github.io/wego/wego.gif)